-- Covered by nontaxable educational benefits paid directly to, or by, the educational institution, - Used to figure an education credit on Form 8863, or - Used to figure the excludable amount of a distribution from an Ed IRA.
+Covered by nontaxable educational benefits paid directly to, or by, the educational institution,

+• Used to figure an education credit on Form 8863, or

+• Used to figure the excludable amount of a distribution from a Coverdell ESA.

 Enter on this line the total qualified higher education expenses included on line 2 that were covered by nontaxable educational benefits.
 These benefits include: